Sleep Dentistry Levittown PA

 Disturb your partner’s sleep, have morning headaches, feel tired during the day, suffer from high blood pressure or nighttime gastric reflux, wake up gasping for air, and fall asleep at inappropriate times.

 During sleep, muscles and soft tissues in the mouth and throat relax.
 This leads to a narrowing of the space through which air flows from the mouth into the lungs.

 Since the space is narrower, the speed of the airflow during breathing is increased.
 As a result, the soft tissues in the throat, such as the soft palate and the uvula vibrate, and these vibrations result in “noisy breathing” or snoring.

 It is estimated that more than 90 million Americans snore.
 Taking into account the snorer’s partner and children, more than 160 million people are negatively affected by snoring.

-Snoring not only interrupts the sleep cycle, the struggle for breath can result in soaring blood pressure, which can damage the walls of the carotid arteries and increase the risk of stroke.
+Snoring not only interrupts the sleep cycle, but the struggle for breath can also result in soaring blood pressure, which can damage the walls of the carotid arteries and increase the risk of stroke.

-In fact, studies have shown that loud snorers are 10 times more likely to have thickening of the artery walls than non-snorers.
+In fact, studies have shown those loud snorers are 10 times more likely to have thickening of the artery walls than non-snorers.